 The good news about gastric sleeve leaks is that they are largely preventable with good surgical technique.* The bad news is that preventing leaks is easier said than done, and not all surgeons are equally successful at preventing leaks.*

 In the early years of the gastric sleeve operation, leaks were a significant issue.
 Published studies reported gastric sleeve leak rates of up to 9%!
 Over time, as more was learned about the gastric sleeve operation, leak rates decreased (see table below).

-Currently, the average leak rate for gastric sleeve surgery is probably around 1-1.5% (see table below).* This, however, is not the leak rate for all gastric sleeve surgeons.
+Currently, the average leak rate for gastric sleeve surgery is somewhere in the 1-2.4%(see table below) range.* This, however, is not the leak rate for all gastric sleeve surgeons.
 Some surgeons achieve lower leak rates than the average, and some achieve higher leak rates than the average.*

 Sleeve Gastrectomy Leak – Published Studies*

 |Author||Date Published||Study Data||Total Patients||Overall Leak Rate||Surgeon Leak Rate Range|